 Covering 11,700 sq.km, Chobe National Park is known for its diverse and large concentration of game.
 Besides this, Chobe National Park is also home to large herds of massive elephants.
 According to our guide, there could be 40,000 to 50,000 elephants within the wildlife park.

 For convenience’s sake, we signed up for a day tour package.
 Such day tours typically include two-way transfers from lodgings to Chobe National Park, Safari drive-thru, lunch and river cruise.
+Depending on the tour operators, the sequence of the activities differs.
+Some do the safari drive-thru before lunch while others do the river cruise first.

 It took us around 50mins drive to get from Livingstone to Kazungula, a border town of Zambia.
 From Kazungula, we took a boat across the Zambezi River to Botswana’s border town of Kasane.
 These boats were hired by individual tour operators to ferry their clients over the border for safari tours.